THE SCIENTIFIC METHOD

 Experiment

 Once we optimized the cushion design using 3D Human modeling to have the lowest sitting pressures (softness), we then validated the virtual design using real foam prototypes at an accredited university.
 The International Organization for Standardization (ISO) develops standards for all types of products, including wheelchair seat cushions.
 These standardized tests are established to evaluate how a product performs on measures that impact the user of the product.
-Anthros chose the University of Pittsburgh School of Health and Rehabilitation Sciences to perform the standardized bench tests on 10 office chair seats to evaluate performance, considering most people sit in these seats for at least 8hrs per day.
-Since the walking population primarily uses office chairs we focused on the three known measures of perceived tissue comfort based on existing and extensive research: peak sitting pressures, cushion contact area, and tissue shear strain seen from sliding on the cushion.
+Anthros chose the University of Pittsburgh School of Health and Rehabilitation Sciences to perform the standardized bench tests on 11 office chair seats to evaluate performance, considering most people sit in these seats for at least 8hrs per day.
+Since the walking population primarily uses office chairs we focused on the most relatable measure of comfort: average peak sitting pressures.

 SHEAR Shear is the combination of downward pressure (in sitting, through the buttocks), and horizontal friction (sliding forward in your seat when your skin sticks to the seat and you feel that pull).
 Imagine a child sliding down a metal slide wearing a bathing suit, with skin sticking to the slide all the way down; this is shear.